Sustainable Events Guide

 Accessibility

-Northeastern University is committed to providing inclusivity and accessibility in campus events.
+Northeastern University is committed to providing inclusivity and accessibility for campus events.

 Key Points

-• Consult Northeastern’s Disability Resource Center for ideas on how to make your event more accessible.
+• Consult Northeastern’s Disability Access Services for ideas on how to make your event more accessible.

 • Plan ahead for dietary preferences and label all food with common allergens.